RKleminski/Scrapless/README.md

     b) `opacity` is a numeric value describing how transparent the overlay background and output should be.
 For example, 65 means 65% opacity.

     c) `position` provides screen coordinates for the upper left corner of the overlay.
-Be advised that the overlay is 500px wide, while its height is determined by `font-size` and `max_lines`.
+Be advised that the overlay is 500px wide, while its height is determined by `font_size` and `max_lines`.

     d) `max_lines` sets a cap of how many output lines the overlay will show.
 All output is pushed to the console regardless.